zkat/pattycake/README.md

 #### <a href="undefined-match"></a> > `undefined` matching

-While `null` is an actual primitive literal, `undefined` is an immutable property of the global object.
+While `null` is an actual primitive literal, `undefined` is an immutable property of the global object that happens to *contain* the undefined primitive value (which is obtainable via `void 0`, etc).
 This means that `undefined` can be a regular variable, and can thus potentially be assigned by match expressions.
 There are thus two choices here that we could take as far as how `match` treats `undefined` matches: